 Myth #4: You’re basically screwed if you get stuck in a class with one of the worst rated professors at your school!

-I talked extensively in another post about how our expectations are very powerful drivers of our behavior.
+I talked extensively in my post The Pygmailion Effect and the Self-fulfilling Prophecy in Education about how our expectations are very powerful drivers of our behavior.

 Expectation in education works essentially the same way: whether you expect to perform well, or expect to perform poorly, you’ll usually get what you expect.

 “The expectations we hold of ourselves and others heavily impact our perceptions and evaluations, with profound implications for cognitions and behavior (source).”

 In another, separate study, researchers took 135 undergraduate students and divided them up into three groups.